spacetelescope/pandokia/doc/source/demo.rst

 Appendix: Importing Demo Data
 ==============================

+TODO: THIS CHAPTER IS PROBABLY OUT OF DATE

 After you have installed Pandokia on your system, you can follow this procedure to import the provided demo data into your database.